O2 is one of the four major mobile networks in the UK, and giffgaff is a sub-brand of O2. Sharing the same network, each offers different benefits.

 giffgaff is a low-cost virtual mobile network operator powered by the O2 Network.
 The carrier offers a unique approach to the UK’s mobile market with its SIM only plans called ‘goodybags’.
 The ‘goodybags’ aim to satisfy all types of customers; the ones who need a low-cost alternative and those that require large data bundles.

 Running on O2’s network, giffgaff users get the same 2G, 3G & 4G coverage combined with decent download & upload speeds.
-At the moment, giffgaff doesn’t have any 5G coverage even though O2 provides this service to its customers.
-However, giffgaff is running internal tests and aims to launch a 5G service in 2020.
+At the moment, giffgaff’s 5G service is only available to their Golden Goodybag customers.

 O2’s SIM Only plans are flexible, with customers able to choose from 1 month, 12 months or 18 months contracts with only a few exceptions.
 The mobile network’s customers also benefit from two great features; O2 Priority deals and over 16 thousand free Wi-Fi hotspots across the country.